JohnLins/NeuralNetwork/README.md

-# How to make a Neural Network from scratch in Python
+## How to make a Neural Network from Scratch in Python

 In this workshop you will learn how to create a neural network in python that learns the appropriate numerical output given 3 boolean values.